If your project is in scope, the Aerospace Technology Institute will assess your application.

 You must pass each stage of evaluation in order to progress to the next stage.

-The Aerospace Technology Institute will make recommendations to BEIS.
-BEIS will decide which EoIs are to be invited to the next full stage competition and will notify Innovate UK accordingly.
-If you are recommended, you will then be invited by Innovate UK to apply to the next full stage Batch competition.
+The Aerospace Technology Institute will make recommendations to the Department for Business and Trade (DBT).
+DBT is responsible for the decision to progress your EoI proposal to phase 2 based on the Aerospace Technology Institute’s recommendation.
+You will then be invited by Innovate UK to apply to the next full stage Batch competition.

 Further information can be found in the ATI Programme Guidance.

-Your feedback following their assessment of your EoI application will be provided in a separate notification from the Aerospace Technology Institute and will not be available through IFS.
+Your feedback following their assessment of your EoI application will be provided in a separate notification from the Aerospace Technology Institute.
+It will not be available through the IFS portal.

 The feedback is solely the opinion of the Aerospace Technology Institute.

 If your EoI application is not successful, you will be given the opportunity to discuss their feedback with the ATI should you wish to.
 Details of how this can be arranged will be provided in the feedback document.

 Your answer to each question can be up to 400 words long.
 Do not include any website addresses (URLs) in your answers.

 You must state the name and full registered address, including the full post code, of your organisation and any partners or subcontractors working on the project.
 If the registered office is not where the work is taking place, you must use the address where the work is taking place.

 We are collecting this information to understand the geographical location of all applicants.